Muhammad-Abtahi766/chrome-extension-project/EXTENSION_DOCUMENTATION.md

 ```
 Step by step:
 1. If somehow no `sessionId` was passed at all, shows a message and stops (shouldn't normally happen since `background.js` always includes it when opening this window).
-2. Loads whatever audio chunks were saved to IndexedDB for this session (Section 5's `loadChunksFromDB`).
+2. Loads whatever audio chunks were saved to IndexedDB for this session (Section 6's `loadChunksFromDB`).
 If that read itself fails (IndexedDB error), shows the error and offers Retry.
-3. **If there are literally zero saved chunks** — this can legitimately happen if the window closed within the first few seconds of recording, before the first ~10-second IndexedDB flush ever happened — there's nothing to recover.
-This is treated as a normal (not an error) outcome: the message explains why, and the session is simply marked done.
+3. **If there are literally zero saved chunks** — legitimate if the window closed within the first few seconds of recording, before the first ~10-second IndexedDB flush ever happened — there's nothing to recover.
+Treated as a normal (not an error) outcome: the message explains why, and the session is simply marked done.
-4. Reassembles the chunks into one `Blob` and reports its size in MB to the user, so they can see roughly how much was actually captured.
+4. Reassembles the chunks into one `Blob` and reports its size in MB, so the user can see roughly how much was actually captured.
-5. Pulls the saved `user_id`, save-locally preference, and Groq key straight from `chrome.storage.local` — this window has no UI of its own for entering these, since it's meant to run unattended/automatically.
+5. Reads `meetingSummarizerSession`, the save-locally preference, and the save-audio preference straight from `chrome.storage.local` — this window has no UI of its own for logging in or changing preferences, since it's meant to run unattended/automatically.
+6. If **Save raw audio** was on, saves it locally immediately — same reasoning as `popup.js`: independent of the upload, so the original is preserved even if the network is down.
-6. **If there's no saved Groq key**, it can't proceed — but explicitly reassures the user the audio isn't lost, and tells them exactly what to do (open the extension, enter the key in Settings, come back and press Retry).
+7. **If there's no saved session (not logged in)**, it can't proceed — but explicitly reassures the user the audio isn't lost, and tells them exactly what to do (open the extension, log in, come back and press Retry).
+Unlike an earlier version of this flow, there is **no client-side Groq-key check here at all** — that check now lives entirely on the backend (a `400` if the account has no Groq key), since the key itself is never held or checked client-side anymore.
-7. Calls the same shared `uploadRecording()` helper as everywhere else (Section 5).
+8. Calls the same shared `uploadRecording()` helper as everywhere else (Section 6), passing `session.user_id` directly from storage (no `getCurrentUserId()` helper here, since `auth.js` isn't loaded in this window).
-8. On success: shows a detailed success message (meeting title, CRM status, PDF note — same formatting logic as `popup.js`'s success path), deletes the IndexedDB backup, marks the session done, and **auto-closes the window after 8 seconds** (`setTimeout(() => window.close(), 8000)`) — long enough for the user to actually read the result before it disappears on its own.
+9. **On success:** shows a detailed success message (meeting title, CRM status, PDF note — same formatting logic as `popup.js`'s success path), deletes the IndexedDB backup, marks the session done, and **auto-closes the window after 8 seconds** — long enough to actually read the result before it disappears on its own.
-9. On failure: explicit reassurance again that nothing was lost, a concrete troubleshooting hint (make sure `python main.py` is running), and reveals the Retry button.
+10. **On failure:** explicit reassurance again that nothing was lost, a concrete troubleshooting hint (make sure `python main.py` is running), and reveals the Retry button.
 - `retryBtn` re-runs the entire `runRecovery()` function from scratch on click.
 - `closeBtn` just closes the window immediately at any time.
 - `runRecovery()` is invoked immediately at the bottom of the file — the whole flow runs automatically the instant this window opens, no user action required to kick it off.